ConduceInc/entity-generator/README.md

-# topology-generator
+# entity-generator

-Use this application to quickly load topology data into sluice.
+Use this application to quickly load entity data into Conduce.

 ## build/run